Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems

-Theorem \ref{main2} implies that the upper bound for the decay rates is determined by both the measure of $(R>n)$ and that of $C_{n,b}\cap\supp(g)\cap \supp(f\circ F^n)$.
-Note that by assumption, $\mu(C_{n,b}\cap M)\leq C n^{-{\alpha_0}}$.
-This also gives us a hint that by choosing observables $f,g$ that only supported on $M$, one may make the measure of the second set to be of much smaller order than that of $(R>n)$.
-Next we indeed show that $\mu(R>n)$ characterizes the optimal bound for the decay rates of correlations for observables on $M$.
+Note that by assumption, $\mu(C_{n,b}\cap M)$ has smaller measure comparing to that of $ \mu(R>n)$.
+This also gives us a hint that by choosing observables $f,g$ that are only supported on $M$, one may make the measure of the second set to be of much smaller order than that of $(R>n)$.
+Next we indeed prove that $\mu(R>n)$ characterizes the optimal bound for the decay rates of correlations for observables on $M$.